Skip to main content

 Children are often wiggly during dental appointments, and it might be more difficult to keep a child still and ensure the teeth are kept dry.
 Care must be taken during the process to ensure the process goes well.

 A different pediatric dentist might get better results on your son’s teeth.
 Many dental offices have ways to distract children and help them relax during appointments.
-Before you have the loose filling replaced, speak with your son’s dentist and ask what he thinks is causing the issue, and what can be done to prevent additional fillings from loosening and falling out.
+Before you have the loose filling replaced, speak with your son’s dentist and ask what they think is causing the issue, and what can be done to prevent additional fillings from loosening and falling out.

 You always have the option of getting a second opinion from another pediatric dentist who will examine your son’s teeth and fillings and let you know your options.